diffpy/diffpy.github.io/products/diffpycmi/contents.rst

 .. _contents:

-DiffPy-CMI Contents
+DiffPy.CMI Contents
 ===================

-The DiffPy-CMI release includes Python and C++ libraries developed by the DiffPy team as well as external libraries necessary for functionality.
+The DiffPy.CMI release includes Python and C++ libraries developed by the DiffPy team as well as external libraries necessary for functionality.

 Libraries developed by the DiffPy team